lithops-cloud/lithops-cloud.github.io/docs/examples/example_mit.md

-# Cloudbutton Moments in Time dataset example
+# Lithops Moments in Time dataset example
 ## Video/image prediction
-In [this notebook](https://github.com/cloudbutton/examples/blob/master/momentsintime/example_mit.ipynb) we will process video clips from the MiT dataset at scale with the Cloudbutton toolkit by predicting the actions with a pretrained ResNet50 model and then counting how many occurrences of each category have been predicted.
+In [this notebook](https://github.com/cloudbutton/examples/blob/master/momentsintime/example_mit.ipynb) we will process video clips from the MiT dataset at scale with Lithops by predicting the actions with a pretrained ResNet50 model and then counting how many occurrences of each category have been predicted.